Thousand Oaks, California: Crime

-Thousand Oaks is one of the safest cities in America, according to consistent FBI reporting.
-In October 2013, Thousand Oaks was ranked the fourth safest city with a population over 100,000 in America, according to an annual report by the FBI.
+Thousand Oaks is one of the safest cities in the United States, according to consistent FBI reporting.
+In 2013, Thousand Oaks was ranked the fourth safest city with a population over 100,000 in the United States, according to an annual report by the FBI.
 It has one of the lowest crime rates in California.
-The company Niche ranked Thousand Oaks as America's second-safest city in 2016.
+In 2016, The company Niche ranked Thousand Oaks as the second-safest city in the United States.
 The city experienced its first homicide in four years in October 2014.
+In 2018, the city was the site of a mass shooting at the Borderline bar.

-Despite a significant population growth since the 1990s, the city has experienced a general crime decline.
+Since the 1990s, the city has experienced a general decrease in crime.
 In 2015, there were 1.05 violent crimes per 1,000 residents, up from 0.99 in 2014.
 Overall, the city experienced a one percent crime decrease between 2014 and 2015.
 Petty theft was the most-reported crime category in 2013, accounting for 40% of all crimes.

 Economy

 While agriculture was the dominant industry in Thousand Oaks until the 1950s, a number of high-tech companies moved to Newbury Park in the 1960s.
 The city is a biotech hub anchored by Amgen with life sciences being one of the economic engines of the community.

 The city's economy is based on a range of businesses including biotechnology, electronics, automotive, aerospace, telecommunications, healthcare, and financing.
-Besides Amgen, other companies with corporate headquarters in the city include Teledyne Technologies, SAGE Publications, and Skyworks Solutions, while Bank of America, Baxter International, General Dynamics Corporation, Verizon, Verizon Wireless, Volkswagen, Audi, General Motors, BMW, and Anthem Blue Cross manage regional offices.
+Besides Amgen, other companies with corporate headquarters in the city include Teledyne Technologies, SAGE Publishing, and Skyworks Solutions, while Bank of America, Baxter International, General Dynamics Corporation, Volkswagen, Audi, General Motors, BMW, and Anthem Blue Cross manage regional offices.
 Thousand Oaks also has large employers as Los Robles Hospital & Medical Center, Conejo Valley Unified School District, City of Thousand Oaks, Hyatt Hotels, Swickard Auto Group, and California Lutheran University headquartered in the city.
 The city was also the former home to the corporate offices of Wellpoint and GTE, which later became Verizon, which relocated in the last decade.
 Hewlett-Packard was also previously located here.

 J.D.
 Power and Associates is headquartered in Thousand Oaks.
 J.D.
-Power began moving its employees from its former headquarters in Agoura Hills, California, to its current headquarters in the Westlake section of Thousand Oaks in the weekend after April 11, 2002.
-The communities of Thousand Oaks, Westlake Village, and Agoura Hills are served by the Greater Conejo Valley Chamber of Commerce, one of the few in California to receive four-star accreditation from the United States Chamber of Commerce.
+Power began moving its employees from its former headquarters in nearby Agoura Hills, to its current headquarters in the Westlake section of Thousand Oaks in 2002.
+The communities of Thousand Oaks, Westlake Village, and Agoura Hills are served by the Greater Conejo Valley Chamber of Commerce.

 Demographic data showed in 2002 that more and more of the local labor force was living within 20 miles of their place of work, and fewer Thousand Oaks residents were making the commute to Los Angeles.
 Over 40 percent of residents are employed as executives or business professionals.